 Thursday, November 15, 4 – 5 p.m.

 Refreshments will be served.

 Problem Topics (each problem will contain two issues; teammates decide together who is arguing which issue):

 Student Briefs (protected)

 Problem 2 Briefs

 The oral argument schedules will be posted here as they become available.
 You need to be logged in with a BU email address to view the link.
 Contact the Help Desk if you have issues!

 Other Materials and Samples

-ECHO Home Page (workshops and arguments will be made available in the MOOT sections)
+ECHO Home Page (workshops and arguments will be made available in applicable MOOT sections)

 Sample Briefs.
 Sample briefs are for reference only.
 Briefs from the Homer Albers Prize competition are longer than allowed under the Stone Competition rules.
 These samples are intended to give you a sense of what a high-scoring brief from our honors competitions looks like; they may not conform perfectly to the rules (which are different in Stone and which recently changed – in particular, the font and length requirements are now different).
 You should refer to the Stone Competition rules for format and length restrictions.
 We have also posted a sample appellate brief written by Peter Brann, a graduate of the Law School and former Homer Albers Prize winner.